This website use cookies for best experience. For more details read our Cookie Policy and Privacy Policy.

 Working session at which Repasi and the shadow rapporteurs read through the amendments filed by 17 July, ahead of the September committee vote.

-July–September 2026 - EESC and Committee of the Regions opinions expected
+July–September 2026 - EESC opinion expected (Committee of the Regions opinion adopted 2 July)

-The formal EESC consultation was triggered by CM 2668/26 on 29 April.
-The Committee of the Regions is running a parallel advisory track, with Roberta Angelilli as rapporteur.
+The formal EESC consultation was triggered by CM 2668/26 on 29 April and its opinion is still expected in this window.
+The Committee of the Regions has already adopted its opinion (CDR-1414-2026, Roberta Angelilli rapporteur) on 2 July 2026.

 Sources: 2 July meeting page - 8 July meeting page - 23 July meeting page

-25 June 2026 - Working Party on Company Law - Session 9 scheduled (unofficial count)
+25 June 2026 - Working Party on Company Law - Session 9 held (unofficial count)

-17 June 2026 - Working Party on Company Law - Session 8 scheduled (unofficial count)
+17 June 2026 - Working Party on Company Law - Session 8 held (unofficial count)

-Further Council technical examination remains on the calendar after the 11 June session.
+Held at the Council Lex Building.
+Further technical examination; no public readout has appeared on the Council register yet.
 Public documents do not officially assign session numbers yet.

 Source: 17 June meeting page

-11 June 2026 - Working Party on Company Law - Session 7 scheduled (unofficial count)
+11 June 2026 - Working Party on Company Law - Session 7 held (unofficial count)

 2 June 2026 - Working Party on Company Law - Session 6 opened